 Minor Cuts – First Aid

-As children grow, their muscles become stronger, developing greater coordination between the various muscle groups.
+As children grow, their muscles become more robust, developing greater coordination between the various muscle groups.
 Children also are developing their balance and spatial skills.
 Until this development is complete, it is more than likely that your child will fall and, hopefully, suffer only a minor cut or bruise.

-Once you are aware of the inevitable fall and associated minor cuts, you should plan for that eventuality (hopefully, it won’t happen).
+Once you know the inevitable fall and associated minor cuts, you should plan for that eventuality (hopefully, it won’t happen).
 If we don’t plan, we either get paralyzed by the sight of our bleeding child or become hysterical and lose the ability to think coherently.

 My child has fallen & has a cut that is bleeding.
 What should I do?

-Hopefully, you have thought about this possibility and know exactly what to do!
+Hopefully, you have thought about this possibility and know precisely what to do!

 • Pressure: Direct local pressure stops almost all bleeding.
 Just use a clean cloth.
-If you have sterile gauze on hand (and I hope you do have it), just press directly on the wound for five minutes by the clock!
+If you have sterile gauze on hand (and I hope you do), press directly on the wound for five minutes by the clock!
 Five minutes is long, especially when you are anxious to see whether the bleeding has stopped.
 Don’t trust your estimate; just go by the clock.
 Why 5 minutes?
-The normal time for a vessel to seal off by clotting is between 3-5 minutes.
+The normal time for a vessel to seal off by clotting is between 3 and 5 minutes.

 • Wash your hands: You will be dressing the wound.
 Please wash your hands scrupulously after you leave the gauze piece on the wound while you wash your hands.

-• Apply any antiseptic you have and dress the wound: Savlon or Betadine are good choices of antiseptics to keep at home.
+• Apply any antiseptic you have and dress the wound: Savlon or Betadine are good antiseptics to keep at home.
 You can use gauze and tape to cover the wound or a Band-Aid dressing.
-You can use waterproof dressing if you have one at home.
+If you have a waterproof dressing at home, you can use it.
 Waterproof dressings allow you to bathe the child or wet the area without making the wound soggy and prone to infection.

 How do I know that my child’s ‘minor cuts’ require medical attention?